Initiatives of Change

 Initiatives of Change (IofC) is a global organisation dedicated to "building trust across the world's divides" of culture, nationality, belief, and background.
-Initiatives of Change was known as Moral Re-Armament (MRA) from 1938 to 2001, and the Oxford Group starting in 1929, after being called A First Century Christian Fellowship since 1921.
+Initiatives of Change was known as Moral Re-Armament (MRA) from 1938 to 2001, and the Oxford Group starting in 1929.

 Principles

 These principles are taken from those of the organization's predecessor, Moral Re-Armament (MRA), founded in 1938 by Frank Buchman.
 Initiatives of Change has spiritual roots but no religious affiliation, and invites "those with a faith...both to explore the roots of their own tradition, and to discover and respect the beliefs of others."

 The name "Initiatives of Change" was adopted in 2001, expressing the emphasis of the organization in effecting social change beginning with personal change.

 Programs

 Initiatives of Change has programs in over 60 countries.
 In the United States, Hope in the Cities promotes "honest conversations" on race, reconciliation and responsibility.
 Their approach was integrated in the One America Dialogue Guide published by the White House at the initiative of U.S. President Bill Clinton in 1998.
-The programme Trust and Integrity in the Global Economy hold events in a number of Western countries, focusing on overcoming corruption and building cooperation.
+The programme Trust and Integrity in the Global Economy holds events in a number of Western countries, focusing on overcoming corruption and building cooperation.
 In Switzerland, the Caux Forum for Human Security, brings together people working for peace and human security.
 In India, the IC Centre for Governance works with development experts, policy makers, social activists and others to strengthen the role of citizens in governance.
 Foundations for Freedom aims to support the development of democratic societies in Central and Eastern Europe.
 In Sierra Leone, Hope Sierra Leone is active in reconciling and rebuilding the country ravaged by civil war.
 In France Education à la paix (Education for Peace) is teaching students about civic responsibility, including the skills of conflict resolution.

 Since 1991, when it was launched at the Initiatives of Change conference centre in Caux, Switzerland, the Creators of Peace (CoP) global peacemakers network has been active in many countries, particularly in Africa.